rolsen/demo-backend/README.md

 }
 ```

-Returns the new message, including the id:
+This returns the new message, including the newly-created id:

 ```
 {